 Psychological dislocation in the general context of Gothic manifests itself very often as a form of paralysis—an inability to comprehend and/or act on a situation.
-As Eve Kosofosky Sedgwick explains in The Coherence of Gothic Conventions (1980), claustrophobia sums up Gothic’s emotional ethos.
+As Eve Kosofosky Sedgwick explains in The Coherence of Gothic Conventions, claustrophobia sums up Gothic’s emotional ethos.
 Introducing psychological dislocation into videogames creates a problem for game developers as games generally work towards giving players increasing mastery of over events—that is, overcoming paralysis and engaging in effective, goal-directed action.
 Alternative ways to balance Gothic inaction with engaging audiences as players have to be found.
 In Call of Cthulhu: Dark Corners of the Earth (Headfirst/Bethesda, 2005), players must avoid going mad.
-Actions must be surreptitious and measured if madness is to be avoided; if not the player-character becomes paralyzed and unable to act.
+Actions must be surreptitious and measured if madness is to be avoided; if not, the player-character becomes paralyzed and unable to act.

 Games that take a weird path often have a slow pace, a mode that frustrates players thrilled by low-effort actions that yield high-octane spectacle and high impact.
 However, it is common for games that take this left-hand path to use the first-person perspective expected of normative shooter-style games.
-This is because it is easier to create a more intense, psychologically dislocative experience for the player using first person perspective, enabling, for example, perceptual effects based on a limited vista to be used (less of a case of “it’s behind you!” and “what’s that behind me?!”); examples include all of the Doom games but perhaps most unnerving in Doom 3 (2004) and Alien Isolation (2014).
-Limiting a player’s view affords them less control, creating an edgier and more sensation-driven experience.
-A heightened sense of immersive perceptual proximity is driving the new breed of immersive virtual reality based games that delight in breaking through the fourth wall, as in the case of Alone (2015).
-Such games make use of the perceptual qualities of such hardware to enhance the sense of psychological dislocation for the player.
-In Alone the player must turn their head to see what is behind them, made possible by the 360-degree immersion effect of the headset and Lost in the Rift (2014) asks the player to escape a claustrophobic labyrinth creating a strong sense of psychological and spatial dislocation for a player which is not mediated through a character.
+This is because it is easier to create a more intense, psychologically dislocative experience for the player using first person perspective, enabling, for example, perceptual effects based on a limited vista to be used (less of a case of “it’s behind you!” and “what’s that behind me?!”); examples include all of the Doom games but perhaps most unnervingly in Doom 3 (2004) and Alien Isolation (2014).
+Limiting a player’s view affords her less control, creating an edgier and more sensation-driven experience.
+A heightened sense of immersive perceptual proximity is driving the new breed of immersive virtual-reality based games that delight in breaking through the fourth wall, as in the case of Alone (2015).
+Such games make use of the perceptual qualities of their hardware to enhance the sense of psychological dislocation for the player.
+In Alone, the player must turn her head to see what is behind her, made possible by the 360-degree immersion effect of the headset, and Lost in the Rift (2014) asks the player to escape a claustrophobic labyrinth creating a strong sense of psychological and spatial dislocation for a player that is not mediated through a character.
 Given that perspective is in first person, cut-away shots, used often in cinema or television, are not possible.
-This enhances the sense of presence, and gives no let-up from the situation in hand.
-There is then no time or room for strategic appraisal, as is the case in turn-based or strategy games.
+This enhances the sense of presence, and allows no escape from the situation at hand.
+There is then no time or room for strategic appraisal, unlike in turn-based or strategy games.